 Depending on the system or school of thought you look at, there are even more teaching styles out there – as described in a paper titled Teaching Styles and Language Performance by Edgar R. Eslit and Mercedita B. Tongson.

-For example, The Spectrum of Teaching Styles in Physical Education defines 11 distinct teaching styles that can be used to teach learners in a range of different learning environments.
+The book, The Spectrum of Teaching Styles in Physical Education, defines 11 distinct teaching styles that can be used to teach learners across a range oflearning environments.

-Educational researchers today define at least five different teaching styles on a spectrum that moves from a teacher-centered approach to a student-centered one.
+In general, educational researchers define at least five distinct teaching styles along a spectrum that moves from teacher-centered instruction to student-centered learning.

-Here’s a quick recap of the difference between the two approaches.
+Here’s a table showing the difference between the two approaches:

-While most educators can be described by a single model of teaching, the best ones adjust their teaching strategies to their students and the learning process at hand.
+Most educators naturally lean toward one approach or another.
+However, the most effective instructors adjust their teaching strategies to match their students and the learning process at hand.

 The best teaching style for students depends on your topic, your learners, and the environment you’re teaching in.